 Speakers: Drayton Jackson, Foundation for Homeless and Poverty Management; Dr. Daria Willis, Howard Community College, 2021 Ascend Fellow; Ebony Underwood, WE GOT US NOW, 2021 Ascend Fellow; Dr. Daniel Williams, Steelcase Foundation, 2021 Ascend Fellow; Moderator: Anne Mosle, Ascend at the Aspen Institute

-And two Ascend Fellows brought their unique and personal perspectives two very special sessions.
+And two Ascend Fellows brought their unique and personal perspectives to two very special sessions.
 Katie Albright set the stage for a tribute to her indefatigable mother, Secretary Madeline K. Albright.
 And Joe Hobot shared a thoughtful reflection on the long view from Indigenous teachings and spiritual wisdom.

 A Tribute to Madeleine K. Albright